3G3M3N/Turkish-Netflix-Analysis/README.md

 ***********************************************************************************************************************************************************

 Turkey have 105 movie/show in this dataset.
 All dataset have 8807.
+So Turkey in the %1.2 percent.

 -------------------------------------------------------------------